 This school year, 2020-2021, has been a year of many “first days.”
 There was the first day of all remote learning in August.
 When CA Flex learning began, there was the first day of the arrival of the Rockies cohort.
 The first day of the arrival of the Mustangs cohort.
 Then there was the first day that all Lower School students returned to in-person learning.
-Now, CA is moving through another series of “first days” that will culminate in early February.
+By January, CA moved through another series of “first days” that culminated in early February.

-By February 3, Colorado Academy will be operating full-time with full, in-person instruction for all grades, Pre-K through 12.
-That has not been the case since March of 2020.
-CA has carefully planned and executed each step, as the school brings back students while continuing to mitigate transmission of the coronavirus COVID-19 on campus.
-The latest step in that plan has been on-campus serial testing for Middle and Upper School students.
+By February 3, Colorado Academy was operating full-time with full, in-person instruction for all grades, Pre-K through 12.
+That had not been the case since March of 2020.
+CA carefully planned and executed each step, as the school brought back students while continuing to mitigate transmission of the coronavirus COVID-19 on campus.
+The final step in that plan was on-campus serial testing for Middle and Upper School students.

 Statewide, CA is one of two independent schools conducting campus-based student testing.
 COVIDCheck Colorado (CCC) says that the CA-CCC onsite testing partnership continues to be among the most innovative models in the country.